Be still—and know that I am God!

 But looking to the Lord who is real, and whose Word is true is what puts solid ground beneath our feet.

-When God says we must know him as God he means we must trust Him and what He has said, then we can be still.
+When God says we must know him as God he means we must trust Him and what He has said, then we can be still and calm our anxious heart.

 How many times have you told your kids not to complain?
 Yea, me too!